 Here is a link for more information on the traditional dog paddle that you may find helpful:

 Of course, you have to feel comfortable having your face in the water.
 And, you might need to hold your breath like I do.
 If you cannot hold your breath, you need to use a snorkeling tube/breathing device.
 I love holding my breath because it strengthens my diaphragm and lungs.
 Being a wind instrument musician…that comes in pretty handy. 🙂 It provide a good feeling, too.

 So, for the moral of this story: Instead of thinking you absolutely cannot do something, look for an alternative.
 It more than likely will be there.
+Just take a look at all the Paralymic athletes and others who do not let their physical bodies hinder them.
 Good luck!

 Find blog post about swimming after a neck injury interesting?
 Kindly share…Thanks!